0xbitx/DEDSEC_BKIF/README.md

 ### About Exploit
       https://perditionsecurity.com/understanding-bluetooth-security-flaw-cve-2023-45866/

+### If you want to submit your custom payload, you can join this Discord server [server](https://discord.gg/3vfYUBQGyq).
 ## Support

 If you find my work helpful and want to support me, consider making a donation.
 Your contribution will help me continue working on open-source projects.